hoodsr/hoodsr.github.io/_pages/about.md

-<p>I have previously interned at Boeing as a Software Engineer where I developed the Web SMT, which can be used to load software onto airplanes.
+<p>I have previously interned at Boeing as a Software Engineer where I developed the webSMT, which can be used to load software onto airplanes.
 I have also worked as a web developer for the Second Pillar consulting company.</p>
 </div>